 Archive for the ‘Communications Energy and Natural Resources’ Category

-For ORAL answer on Tuesday, 6th December, 2016.
+For WRITTEN answer on Tuesday, 5th February, 2019.

 REPLY: I have announced the preparation of an All of Government Climate Action Plan which when complete will set out how we can make Ireland a leader in responding to climate change.
 The plan will build on existing policy and will focus action across Government in all sectors of the economy that contribute to greenhouse gas emissions.

 To ask the Minister for Communications, Climate Action and Environment the steps he is taking to curtail the increase in illegal dumping linked to the rising cost of domestic waste collection charges. – Clare Daly.